Edie Huggins

-Edie Huggins (August 14, 1935 - July 29, 2008) was an American television reporter, journalist and broadcaster.
-In 1966, Huggins became one of the first African-American women to report on television in Philadelphia, remaining a fixture on WCAU-TV for 42 years; the longest consecutive television run of any Philadelphia TV news reporter in history.
+Edie Huggins (August 14, 1935 - July 29, 2008), born Edith "Eddie" Lou Thompson, was an American television reporter, journalist and broadcaster.
+In 1966, Huggins became one of the first female African-American television news reporters in Philadelphia.
+She worked on WCAU-TV for 42 years; the longest consecutive television run for a Philadelphia TV news reporter.
+She was inducted into the Broadcast Pioneers of Philadelphia Hall of Fame in 2002.

-Early life and career
+Early life and education

 Huggins was born Edith "Eddie" Lou Thompson on August 14, 1935, in Saint Joseph, Missouri.
 She became known as Edie (pronounced Eedee) later in life.
 She graduated from Bartlett High School in St. Joseph in 1953.
+At 14 years of age, she won a contest to appear on radio station KRES and was so popular she was offered a Saturday evening show geared toward teenagers.
+She was the first African-American radio disc jockey in Saint Joseph, Missouri.

-Still going by her given name of Edith at the time, she graduated cum laude with a bachelor's degree in science from the State University of New York at Plattsburgh.
+After being denied entrance to the University of Missouri due to her race, she attended the University of Nebraska on a music scholarship.
+She was the first African-American to be crowned Miss Cornhusker in 1954.
+She dropped out of school to marry Hastings Huggins.
+She returned to school and graduated cum laude with a bachelor's degree in science from the State University of New York at Plattsburgh while working at night as a nurse.

+Career

-Huggins began her career by working as a registered nurse in New York City.
-She was employed by both Bellevue Hospital and Flower Fifth Avenue Hospital.
+She moved to New York City when her husband took a job at IBM.
+She worked as a registered nurse and was employed by both Bellevue Hospital and Flower Fifth Avenue Hospital.
 Simultaneously, she was hired as a consultant for the NBC daytime soap opera The Doctors, which began airing in 1963.
 Her consulting working soon led to acting roles on the drama.
 Her other soap-opera acting credits included Love of Life and The Edge of Night which were aired on CBS.
 Huggins was also cast in the 1966 film A Man Called Adam, opposite Sammy Davis Jr., Ossie Davis, Frank Sinatra Jr. and Louis Armstrong.